Tensor networks and graphical calculus for open quantum systems: Introduction

-The present paper has three sections, in Section~\ref{sec:tensor} we introduce the elements of our graphical calculus with a particular emphasis on bipartite systems and vectorization of linear operators that are important in the subsequent sections.
+The present paper has five sections, in Section~\ref{sec:tensor} we introduce the elements of our graphical calculus with a particular emphasis on bipartite systems and vectorization of linear operators that are important in the subsequent sections.
 In Section~\ref{sec:cpmaps} we introduce the mathematical representations of CP-maps listed in Fig.~\ref{fig:cpreps}, and their corresponding graphical representation.
 In Section~\ref{sec:trans} we describe how one may transform between any of the representations of CP-maps as shown by the arrows in Fig.~\ref{fig:cpreps}.
-In this figure the type of arrow connecting two boxes depicts the type of transformation between the corresponding CP map representations.
-The solid arrows depict linear transformations, while the transformations depicted by dashed arrows are non-linear.
-Here the utility of our graphical calculus manifests as all the linear transformations correspond to wire-bending operations in our tensor diagrams, yet the corresponding algebraic expressions involve complicated manipulations.
-In addition, the bi-directional arrows depict invertible (bijective) transformations, while the single directional arrows depict non-invertible transformations, where either injectivity (solid arrows), or surjectivity (dashed arrow) fails.
+In Section~~\ref{sec:ex} we give several more advanced examples to further demonstrate the utility of the graphical calculus.